Precision Inflationary Predictions: Impact of Accurate End-of-Inflation Dynamics: Quantitative analysis of reheating

 Consequently, the bound on reheating parameters becomes (for $w_{\rm re}=1$)

-Considering these bounds into account, we plot $r$ as a function of $n_s$ in Fig. \ref{fig: starobinsky ns_r}.
-Further, instead of looking in $1\sigma$ limit, if we consider the observational constraints proposed by the forthcoming experiments such as PRISM \cite{PRISM:2013ybg} and EUCLID \cite{EuclidTheoryWorkingGroup:2012gxx}, cosmic 21-cm surveys \cite{Mao:2008ug}, and CORE experiments \cite{Finelli:2016cyd}, which offer a precision enhancement of $10^{-3}$ in $n_s$, the constraints on $N_k$, $N_{\rm re}$ and $T_{\rm re}$ can be substantially improved\footnote{The central value of $n_s$ is assumed to be $0.9672$ \cite{Galloni:2022mok}}.
+Note that reheating temperatures below the BBN scale $(\sim 10~{\rm MeV})$ are observationally excluded; therefore, the region corresponding to $T_{\rm re} \leq 10^{-2}$ GeV is not physically viable and must be discarded.
+In addition, considerations related to the electroweak scale $(\sim 100~{\rm GeV})$ may motivate a higher reheating temperature in specific baryogenesis scenarios; however, this requirement is model-dependent and does not provide a constraint as robust as the BBN bound.
+Taking these bounds into account, we plot $r$ as a function of $n_s$ in Fig. \ref{fig: starobinsky ns_r}.
+Further, instead of looking in $1\sigma$ limit, if we consider the observational constraints proposed by the forthcoming experiments such as PRISM \cite{Andre:2013afa}, EUCLID \cite{Amendola:2012ys}, cosmic 21-cm surveys \cite{Mao:2008ug}, and CORE \cite{Finelli:2016cyd} experiments, which offer a precision enhancement of $10^{-3}$ in $n_s$, the constraints on $N_k$, $N_{\rm re}$ and $T_{\rm re}$ can be substantially improved\footnote{The central value of $n_s$ is assumed to be $0.9672$ \cite{Galloni:2022mok}}.
 Then one can immediately refer from the Fig. \ref{fig: starobinsky Nre_Tre} and \ref{fig: starobinsky ns_r} that for $w_{\rm re} < 1/3,$ the scalar spectral index does not satisfy the constraints in $1\sigma$ level posed by future observations.
-Therefore, under these conditions, this model can be ruled out.
-The model can be survived if one assumes $w_{\rm re} > 1/3,$ and the bound on $N_{\rm re}$ and $T_{\rm re}$ for the constraints posed by future observations becomes
+Therefore, under these conditions, this model would be disfavored at the $1\sigma$ level if the central value remains unchanged.
+The model can survive if one assumes $w_{\rm re} > 1/3,$ and the bound on $N_{\rm re}$ and $T_{\rm re}$ for the constraints posed by future observations becomes

 Even in that case, if the future observations detect instantaneous reheating \cite{Felder:1998vq, deHaro:2023xcc}, i.e., $N_{\rm re} \ll 1,$ $n_s$ appears to be outside of the contour from the future observations.
 Therefore, unless $w_{\rm} > 1/3$ with the prolonged reheating era, the analytical approximation may lead to ruling out the Starobinsky inflation model.
 However, keeping aside the future observations, in the next section, we will see a significant improvement in these constraints by implementing meaningful corrections to the dynamics rather than the analytical approximations.